 The African Angel Investor Summit offers an opportunity for entrepreneurs to connect with early-stage angel investors © Africa Business Angels Network

+Seven out of ten Africans are involved in agriculture, and investments in this sector are estimated to be two or three times more effective at reducing poverty than investing in other sectors.
 African farmers are generally poorly integrated into value chains, lack access to technical expertise and markets, and have little access to capital.
-Among these, are many would-be agripreneurs and micro-, small and medium enterprises (MSMEs) that fall into a grey area – they are too big to get micro-loans, yet too small to access credit or capital from financial institutions.
+Among these are many would-be agripreneurs and micro-, small and medium enterprises (MSMEs) – they are too big to get micro-loans, yet too small to access credit or capital from financial institutions.
 According to the World Bank, 22 million of the 40 million MSMEs across all sectors in Africa are unserved or underserved.
-Thus, investing in MSMEs, including the ‘missing middle’, is crucial to boosting agricultural productivity and generating employment opportunities.
+Thus, investing in MSMEs, including the ‘missing middle’ as SMEs are often referred to, is crucial to boosting agricultural productivity and generating employment opportunities.

-Kigali Farms in Rwanda is a good example of a start-up agricultural enterprise that launched a mushroom industry in Rwanda, providing farming families with a highly nutritious food and a new source of income (the surplus is bought back from farmers and sold to urban consumers).
-Agriprenuer, Laurent Demuynck, who launched the farm in 2010, found that local banks were not keen to finance agricultural enterprises and that interest rates were upward of 16%.
+Kigali Farms is a start-up agricultural enterprise that launched a mushroom industry in Rwanda to provide farming families with a highly nutritious food and a new source of income.
+The business has become the largest supplier of oyster mushroom substrate in Rwanda, and the largest supplier of fresh mushrooms as a result of their buy-back commitment to the farmers who purchase their substrate.
+Agripreneur, Laurent Demuynck, who launched the farm in 2010, found that local banks were not keen to finance agricultural enterprises and that interest rates were upward of 16%.
 Eventually, Demuynck received a €200,000 grant from DEG, which finances and supports private sector enterprises in developing countries to promote sustainable economic growth and societal impact.
 This financing unlocked the door to several other grants and social/impact investments.
-“Without this seed money, I would not have been able to reach more than 1,700 small farmers, provide employment, or continue to grow the business,” emphasises Demuynck.
+“Without this seed money, I would not have been able to reach more than 1,700 small farmers, provide employment, or continue to grow the business,” he emphasises.

 Profile of an angel investor

-Idris Bello, a self-described ‘afropreneur’, is an angel investor, as well as co-founder of The Wennovation Hub (see Spore, Channeling Investments into Agribusiness).
-According to Bello, angels in Africa are nothing new, but they have generally invested in real estate, oil, mining and similar less risky enterprises.
+Idris Bello, a self-described ‘afropreneur’, is an angel investor, as well as co-founder of The Wennovation Hub (see Spore, Channelling investments into agribusiness).
+According to Bello, angels in Africa are nothing new, but they have generally invested in real estate, oil, mining and similar less-risky enterprises.
 However, in the last couple of years, there has been more interest in ‘impact’ or ‘social’ investments in enterprises that include sustainable agriculture, clean energy and affordable basic services such as education and health.